Automorphism-Assisted QAOA: A Classical-Estimator Speedup for QAOA Simulation on Graphs with Non-Trivial Symmetry: Reducing the Hamiltonian

-Originally proposed in the original QAOA article by Farhi et.al\cite{far2014}, a $\textit{Reverse Causal Cone(RCC)}$ is a selection of qubits interacting in p Troterrized layers with the measured qubits $i$ and/or $j$ via one and two-qubit gates.
-Consider the computation of expectation value of $\sigma_z^{(i)}\sigma_z^{(j)}$ operator in the eigenstate of the $\sigma_x$ operator(initial state in vanilla QAOA);
+Originally proposed in the original QAOA article by Farhi et al.~\cite{far2014}, a $\textit{Reverse Causal Cone (RCC)}$ is a selection of qubits interacting in $p$ Trotterized layers with the measured qubits $i$ and/or $j$ via one and two-qubit gates.
+Consider the computation of expectation value of $\sigma_z^{(i)}\sigma_z^{(j)}$ operator in the eigenstate of the $\sigma_x$ operator (initial state in vanilla QAOA):

-for p Troterrized layers.
-In the sencond step we have split the identity operator into a product of unitaries but it also suggests that the one qubit gates in the last layer of QAOA do not affect the correlation between qubits $i$ and $j$.
-Using a placeholder operator $\mathcal{O}(i,j)$ and considering p=2, without loss of generality, we can re-write equation\ref{rcc1} as;
+for $p$ Trotterized layers.
+In the second step we have split the identity operator into a product of unitaries but it also suggests that the one qubit gates in the last layer of QAOA do not affect the correlation between qubits $i$ and $j$.
+Using a placeholder operator $\mathcal{O}(i,j)$ and considering $p=2$, without loss of generality, we can re-write Eq.~\ref{rcc1} as:

 where we have broken $\mathcal{U_P}(\gamma_2)$ as the product of two-qubit gates corresponding to the shared edges in problem hamiltonian with either qubit $i$ or qubit $j$.
 The product is over only those qubits in the second layer which directly connect to qubit $i$ or $j$ (neighbours of $(i,j)$) via two-qubit gates.
 All the remaining two-qubit gates will commute through and give identity.
 If $\{k\}$ is a set of all such qubits which are neighbours of $i$ or $j$ then $N(\{i,j\})=\{i,j\}\cup \{k\}$.
-Thus equation\ref{rcc2} can be written as,
+Thus Eq.~\ref{rcc2} can be written as,

 Progressing further with the first layer will give us the placeholder operator which contains qubits connected via two-qubit gates to qubits $\in N(\{i,j\})$.
 This creates a network of qubits connected to qubits whose correlations we are trying to find.
 This network or subgraph is the \textit{RCC} for qubits $i$ and $j$.
 In other words, the \textit{RCC} for a qubit pair $(i,j)$ in QAOA refers to the set of qubits that influence the measurement of qubits $i$ and $j$ through two-qubit gates in $p$ Trotterized layers of QAOA.
-The expectation value of $\sigma_z^{(i)}\sigma_z^{(j)}$ operator can be re-written as;
+The expectation value of $\sigma_z^{(i)}\sigma_z^{(j)}$ operator can be re-written as: